Radha: Reuniting with Krishna

-It is mentioned in Braham Vaivarta Purana (Krishnajanam khand, chapter 125) and Garga Samhita (Ashwamedh Khand, chapter 41) that after the curse of 100 years of separation got over, Krishna revisited Braj and met Radha and gopis.
-After performing the divine pastimes for sometime, Krishna called a huge divine chariot which took the residents of Braj along with Radha and gopis back to their celestial abode Goloka where the final reunion of Radha Krishna was happened.
+It is mentioned in Brahma Vaivarta Purana (Krishnajanma Khanda, Chapter 96) and Garga Samhita (Ashvamedha Khanda, Chapter 41) that after the curse of 100 years of separation ran out, Krishna revisited Braj and met Radha and gopis.
+After performing the divine pastimes for sometime, Krishna summoned a huge divine chariot which took the residents of Braj along with Radha and gopis back to their celestial abode Goloka where the final reunion of Radha Krishna took place.